 Compensation expense for stock options, RSAs, restricted stock units and PSUs is recognized on a straight-line basis over the vesting period of the awards.
 Throughout the course of the vesting period, the Company monitors the achievement level for the ROIC metric of the PSUs compared to the ROIC target and adjusts the number of shares expected to be earned, and the related compensation expense recorded thereafter, to reflect the most probable outcome.
-Share-based compensation expense recorded for the three-month fiscal periods ended April 2, 2021 and April 3, 2020 was \$1.7 million and \$1.6 million, respectively.
-These amounts were included in selling, general and administrative expenses on the Company's Condensed Consolidated Statements of Operations.
+Share-based compensation expense recorded for the three-month and six-month fiscal periods ended July 2, 2021 was \$2.5 million and \$4.2 million, respectively.
+Of these amounts, \$0.2 million was recorded to restructuring and severance costs in both periods, and the remaining amounts were recorded to selling, general and administrative expenses on the Company's Condensed Consolidated Statements of Operations.
+Share-based compensation expense recorded for the three-month and six-month fiscal periods ended July 3, 2020 was \$2.0 million and \$3.6 million, respectively.
+Of these amounts, \$0.3 million and \$0.4 million was recorded to restructuring and severance costs, respectively, and the remaining amounts were recorded to selling, general and administrative expenses on the Company's Condensed Consolidated Statements of Operations.